 |QRS||There are no QRS complexes present.|

-- Always verify a reading of asystole is not equipment failure.
-Make sure patches make good contact with the patient, all cables are connected, gain is set appropriately, and the power is on.
+- Always verify that a reading of asystole is not an equipment failure.
+Make sure pads make good contact with the individual, all cables are connected, the gain is set appropriately, and the power is on.

-- Hypovolemia and hypoxia are easily reversed and the two most common causes of PEA.
+- Hypovolemia and hypoxia are easily reversed and are the two most common causes of PEA.

 NO ATROPINE DURING PEA OR ASYSTOLE

-Although there is no evidence that atropine has a detrimental effect during bradycaradic or asystolic cardiac arrest, routine use of atroprine during PEA or asystole has not been shown to have a therapeutic benefit.
-Therefore, the AHA has removed atropine from the cardiac arrest guidelines.
+Although there is no evidence that atropine has a detrimental effect during bradycardia or asystolic cardiac arrest, routine use of atropine during PEA or asystole has not been shown to have a therapeutic benefit.
+Therefore, the ILCOR has removed atropine from the cardiac arrest guidelines.

 STANDARD DOSE EPINEPHRINE IS VASOPRESSOR OF CHOICE

 Preliminary research suggested that epinephrine in higher doses may produce improved results in resuscitation.
-However, research conducted after the 2010 guidelines publication failed to show any benefit over standard dose of 1 mg epinephrine.
-Likewise, the 2010 AHA guidelines offered an alternative vasopressor, called vasopressin, which could be used instead of or after the first dose of epinephrine.
-Subsequent research showed that vasopressin offered no benefit over standard dose epinephrine.
+However, research conducted after the 2010 guidelines publication failed to show any benefit over a standard dose of 1 mg epinephrine.
+Likewise, the 2010 ILCOR guidelines offered an alternative vasopressor, called vasopressin, which could be used instead of or after the first dose of epinephrine.
+Subsequent research showed that vasopressin offered no benefit over standard-dose epinephrine.
 Without a demonstration of superiority, both high-dose epinephrine and vasopressin have been removed, simplifying the ACLS algorithm.